angular/components/src/cdk/testing/test-harnesses.md

 These classes correspond to different implementations of the component harness system with bindings for specific test environments.
 Any given test must only import _one_ of these classes.
-Karma-based unit tests should use the `TestbedHarnessEnvironment`, while Selenium Webdriver-based end-to-end tests should use the `SeleniumWebdriverHarnessEnvironment`.
+Karma-based unit tests should use the `TestbedHarnessEnvironment`, while Selenium WebDriver-based end-to-end tests should use the `SeleniumWebDriverHarnessEnvironment`.
 Additional environments require custom bindings; see [API for harness environment authors](#api-for-harness-environment-authors) for more information on alternate test environments.